michelescarlato/blockchainETIS/README.md

 The code of our node.js application can be found [here](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/server_data_visualization_single_endpoint_switch_case.js).

-To interact with the node.js application there are 2 Javascripts files, [calculate.js](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/calculate_mod.js) and [myFunctions.js](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/myFunctions_mod.js), that are loaded into a [html page](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/graph_mod.html).
+To interact with the node.js application there are 2 Javascripts files, [calculate.js](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/calculate_mod.js) and [myFunctions.js](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/myFunctions_mod.js), that are loaded into an [html page](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/graph_mod.html).

 ## Experiments.
 In the test directory there are files used during the experiments, and a description of the test carried on.